fluencelabs/ethdenver-2023/README.md

 Use the [fRPC-Starter](./fRPC-Starter/) code in your dAPP instead of using one centralized RPC SaaS and submit your repo, a dockerized demo of your dAPP and a 60 to 90 second video how fRPC has helped your dAPP stay decentralized.

 For the purpose of this bounty, a dApp has to have a backend, i.e., deployed (testnet) contract(s), and perform meaningful work.
 That is, submissions simply enumerating and exercising some or all of the fRPC methods are not eligible for a reward.
-In case of more than 20 eligible submissions, both the extensiveness of the use of fRPC in your dApp and timestamp of submission are additional judging criteria.
+In case of more than five eligible submissions, both the extensiveness of the use of fRPC in your dApp and timestamp of submission are additional judging criteria.

 ### Improve fRPC -- USDC 3,000, 2,000, 1,000